hashicorp/terraform-provider-azurerm/website/docs/r/network_function_collector_policy.html.markdown

 * `ipfx_emission` - (Required) An `ipfx_emission` block as defined below.
 Changing this forces a new Network Function Collector Policy to be created.

-* `ingestion_source` - (Required) An `ingestion_source` block as defined below.
-Changing this forces a new Network Function Collector Policy to be created.
+* `ipfx_ingestion` - (Required) An `ipfx_ingestion` block as defined below.

-* `ingestion_type` - (Required) Specifies the ingestion type.
-The only possible value is `IPFIX`.
 Changing this forces a new Network Function Collector Policy to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Network Function Collector Policy.